-- Remove seat. - See Figure 86.
+- Remove seat. - 2.
+See Figure 85.
 Release ECM (1) from top caddy.
 Move out of the way. - 3.
-If present, move purge solenoid (2) up to release from top caddy. - 4.
-Models with security system: Release security antenna (3) from top caddy and move out of the way. - 5.
+If present, move purge solenoid (2) forward to release from top caddy. - 4.
+Models with security system: Release HFSM antenna (3) from top caddy and move out of the way. - 5.
 Release connectors (7) from anchors on top caddy. - 6.
 Remove fasteners (5). - 7.
 Cut cable straps (4).
 Move harnesses to allow more clearance for the top caddy. - 8.
 Push top caddy forward to disengage front of caddy from front hold-down bracket.
 Remove top caddy.

-- In order to prevent damage to electrical components, use the following procedure to deactivate the electrical system before disconnecting power. - a.
+- 9. In order to prevent damage to electrical components, use the following procedure to deactivate the electrical system before disconnecting power. - a.
 Verify that the hands-free fob is present. - b.
 Turn the ignition switch to ON position. - c.
-Remove left side cover. - Remove the main fuse from its connector.
+Remove left side cover. - d.
+Remove the main fuse from its connector.